 Cellular and Molecular Biology

 The CMB program provides cross training of graduate students in the areas of biochemistry and cellular and molecular biology.
-In this setting, students learn the most up-to-date approaches from a variety of fields.
-Integration across concepts as well as the application of various approaches to addressing biological problems is developed through their preliminary exam, in which students are required to write a research proposal in the format of a national granting agency and to defend it orally.
+In this setting, students learn the most up-to-date approaches from a variety of ﬁelds.
+Integration across concepts, as well as the application of various approaches to addressing biological problems, is developed through their preliminary examination, in which students are required to author a research proposal in the format of a national granting agency and to defend it orally.
 The students also develop and conduct an original line of research under the supervision of their major adviser.
 The program also brings together faculty with common interests and who use common approaches and equipment.
 Such a community of scientists fosters collaboration and engenders a sense of cooperation that leads to shared use of common equipment.

 The CMB program prepares students for careers in academia and private industry.
-All graduates of the program have obtained permanent positions in their field or are engaged in postdoctoral training.
+All program graduates are in permanent positions in their ﬁeld or are engaged in post-doctoral training.

 Nearly 40 faculty members in many different departments and representing a variety of colleges participate as faculty mentors.
-The program is led by the CMB Director, who receives guidance on policy, procedure, and program administration from a multidisciplinary group of faculty who serve on the CMB Steering Committee.
+The CMB program coordinator receives guidance on policy, procedure, and program administration from a multidisciplinary group of faculty who serve on the CMB Steering Committee.

 This is a research-oriented degree that requires advanced skills areas of biochemistry, cellular biology, molecular biology, and contemporary research techniques.
 Prospective students must have a high quantitative aptitude and be prepared to undertake rigorous graduate-level training in research including quantitative methods.